406 Rigsbee Ave, 2nd floor, 919-688-4772, seniorpharmassist.org:

 Drop in on the Let’s Get Together! activities—checkers, movies with popcorn, guest speakers/discussion group, and more that you can help plan—Tuesdays, 10:30–11:30am, at Lyon Park (1309 Halley St, 919-560-4288); Mondays, 10:45–11:45am, at Holton (401 N Driver St, 919-354-2750); and Tuesdays, noon–1pm, at Walltown (1308 W Club Blvd, 919-560-4296).
 It’s free; call for more info.

-Enjoy a road trip to the Billy Graham Library in Charlotte on Tuesday, July 25.
-Visit the Graham Family Homeplace, the Memorial Prayer Garden, and eat lunch in the Graham Brothers’ Dairy Bar.
-The $50 fee covers transportation costs; the bus will leave from Northgate Mall (the Sears parking lot) at 7:45am and will return at 5:30pm.
-(Take extra $$$ for breakfast, which will be eaten on the way, and lunch.)
-Call for more info.
+Enjoy a road trip to the NC Zoo in Asheboro on Thursday, October 26.
+Visit the RJ Reynolds Forest Aviary, which is full of exotic birds and plants, and see animals from around the country (and the world).
+The $39.10 fee covers roundtrip transportation costs; the bus will leave from Northgate Mall (the Sears parking lot) at 8:15am and will return at 6pm.
+(Take extra $$$ for food and beverages.)
+This particular trip will require quite a bit of walking; call for more info.

 JEWISH FEDERATION OF DURHAM–CHAPEL HILL,